Reviews You Can Rely On

 How Hot Do You Run?

-Environmental considerations (i.e., where will you be running?) and individual runners' personal thermoregulation are also key factors in selecting the right shorts.
-Breathability is not something you may have at the front of your mind when you browse options, but it can become a major factor in how you feel once you take off for your first run in whatever pair you select.
-Sweat and heat can quickly become problematic if you are running in a hot climate or if you tend to run hot.
+Environmental considerations and your personal thermoregulation are also key factors in selecting the right shorts.
+Sweat and heat can quickly become problematic if you run in a hot climate or tend to run hot.
 If your apparel is not breathable, this can turn from mildly uncomfortable to downright painful.
-From overheating to chafing, without airflow, you will feel the consequences.
-Manufacturers take various measures in the design process to mitigate such complaints.
-Mesh is a common strategy used to allow air and body heat to pass through the material of your shorts.
-It can take many forms and is used everywhere, from the waistband and liner to the body of the shorts themselves, utilizing varying sizes and techniques.
+Manufacturers take various measures to mitigate such complaints.
+Mesh is a common material that allows air and body heat to pass through your shorts.
 Another way to increase breathability is to incorporate a brief liner rather than a longer version.
 The smaller-sized liner is designed to provide support using a limited amount of additional material, thereby reducing the potential for heat retention.

 Manufacturers take a similar approach to combat moisture retention.
-While moisture wicking is a feature many runners greatly appreciate, it isn't everything a runner needs.
-A pair of saturated shorts can become quite weighty, soggy, and even sag if that same wicking material isn't equally designed to shed moisture at a fairly similar rate.
-The absorption can not only create an uncomfortable drag while running, but it can also present a big chafing problem, and all such issues will slow you down.
-Certain materials wick better than others, with spandex performing noticeably worse in terms of moisture control than materials with a more heavily polyester-based composition.
-Of course, there is some overlap with breathability in design that should also be considered, as a short that incorporates features to maintain solid airflow will also be better at removing moisture from the skin's surface, regardless of the fabric.
-You'll want to consider both material combinations and design choices to assess if a product will be breezy, wicking, and cool enough to satisfy your needs and maintain comfort.
+While moisture wicking is a feature many runners greatly appreciate, it isn't everything runners need.
+A pair of saturated shorts can become weighty, soggy, and even sag if the same wicking material isn't also designed to shed moisture at a similar rate.
+The absorption can not only create an uncomfortable drag while running but also cause significant chafing.
+Certain materials wick better than others, with spandex performing noticeably worse at moisture control than materials with a more heavily polyester-based composition.
+Of course, there is some overlap with breathability; shorts that incorporate features to maintain solid airflow will also be better at removing moisture from the skin's surface.
+You'll want to consider material combinations and design choices to assess if shorts will be breezy, wicking, and cool enough to meet your needs and maintain comfort.

 running shorts - shorts without dwr can saturate very quickly.